okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/system-log/index.md

 ### Geolocation object

 The latitude and longitude of the geolocation where an action was performed.
-The object is formatted according to the [ISO-6709](https://www.iso.org/obp/ui/fr/#iso:std:iso:6709:ed-3:v1:en) standard
+The object is formatted according to the [ISO-6709](https://www.iso.org/obp/ui/fr/#iso:std:iso:6709:ed-3:v1:en) standard.

 | Property   | Description                                                                                       | DataType        | Nullable |
 | ---------- | ------------------------------------------------------------------------------------------------- | --------------- | -------- |